The Tangerine Bear: Plot

 One day, Virgil escapes with a gang of mischievous dogs when a customer comes into the shop.
 Winkle is happy after selling Lorelei to the first customer to visit his store in a long time but remains worried about Virgil.
-Once Winkle goes to sleep upstairs, Tangie, Bird and Jack notice Virgil freezing cold in the snow.
-Jack and Bird refuse to help Tangie rescue Virgil at first, but after saving him, Virgil becomes loyal to his new "friends".
+Once Winkle goes to sleep upstairs, Tangie, Bird and Jack notice Virgil freezing cold in the snow and whimpering.
+Jack and Bird are reluctant and refuse to help Tangie rescue Virgil at first, but after saving him, Virgil becomes loyal to his new "friends".

 It's Christmas time again, and Tangie and Virgil help Bird and Jack decorate Winkle's window display with Christmas ornaments and lights.
 Virgil takes his friends for a wagon ride to check out River Street's other Christmas lights.
 However, once their trip is over, Jack, Virgil, and Bird discover that Tangie fell off the wagon on the way back to Winkle's and is missing.
 When Tangie tries to make it back to Winkles through the snow, he is suddenly picked up and carried back to Winkles shop by someone he believes is Santa Claus, ready to finally take him to a loving home.
 It is really Mr. Winkle dressed up, however, and he takes him back to the shop, to Tangie and the rest of the toys' disappointment.

 The next day, a man who tells Winkle that he had lost his way in the snowstorm appears at his window.
 The man expresses interest in Jack and Tangie for their unusual qualities and offers Mr. Winkle $200 for them.
 Winkle quickly tells the man that both Jack and Tangie are not for sale, since they are "his only family".
 Tangie realizes how nice it is to be at "home" with his wonderful family, and learns just from that being different makes each of us special.